michaelpappas/craigslist-scraper-emailer/readme.md

 # Craigslist Scraper/Emailer
 A Python script that reads Craigslist listings for a provided search URL.
-If a new search result is found then an email is send with the posting image, price, and link to the posting.
+If a new search result is found then an email is sent with the posting image, price, and link to the posting.

 Two versions scripts are available; one for running on OSX and one for running on a Raspberry Pi.